jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What does ```:(){ :|:& };:``` do on your system?
 * How do you catch a Linux signal on a script?
+Answer: use trap in bash script.
+trap [COMMANDS] [SIGNALS]
+An example to print a mesage when SIGINT or SIGTERM is caught is below:
+trap "echo Booh!"
+SIGINT SIGTERM

 * Can you catch a SIGKILL?
+Answer: SIGKILL(9) and SIGSTOP(17, 19, 23) cannot be caught, blocked or
+ignored.
 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.